 Despite the public outcry and Democratic legislators’ attempts to block the bill, Scott Walker signed the bill on Mar.
 11, 2011.
 Scott Walker won but at a fairly high cost.
 He was the subject of a statewide recall vote after enough signatures were collected to force a recall vote.
 He notably survived the recall.
 Subsequently, the Republicans were much less public, forthcoming, and transparent about legislation, which continues to this day.

-All photos in this gallery are unretouched images taken with a point-and-shoot camera (Canon PowerShot G9).
-This gallery is licensed under a
+All photos on this page are unretouched images taken with a point-and-shoot camera.

 Click on an image to view in full-screen slideshow.